tumpa02/nvim/README.md

-# nvim
-My Neovim configuration
+# Neovim Configuration

+This is my Neovim configuration that I use for my daily work.

+Feel free to take anything you want from here. :)